jessika8/mongoDbExpress/README.md

 With this project I created a simple login\sign-up form that will save\bring back the information from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 ## Motivation
 I wanted to know how a login\sign-up form works.
-How can I connect a servet with a database?
+How can I connect a server with a database?
 How difficult it is to change the users information?

 ## What have i achieved so far?
-* I can signup and it stores the data at the MongoDB Atlas
+* I can signup and it store the data at the MongoDB Atlas
-* I can login and it brings the sata back from the database
+* I can login and it brings the data back from the database

 ## How can I make the project better?
 * User could change his\hers password